-- 7.8.
-National policy requires the council to set a housing requirement for designated neighbourhood areas17.
+- 7.8 National policy requires the Council to set a housing requirement for designated neighbourhood areas17.
 As explained in section 1.11, several communities have shown an interest in preparing neighbourhood plans but take up in Fenland has been fairly limited and communities have generally not sought to create additional sites for housing development.
 The Local Plan meets the housing requirement in full, and there is no additional identified need for housing growth to be met exclusively through neighbourhood plans.
-Consequently, this Local Plan sets a target of 'zero' for all designated neighbourhood areas. - 7.9.
-Policy LP2 is considered to be a 'strategic' policy, and neighbourhood pans should achieve general conformity with the policy.
+Consequently, this Local Plan sets a target of 'zero' for all designated neighbourhood areas. - 7.9 Policy LP2 is considered to be a strategic policy, and neighbourhood plans should achieve general conformity with the policy.
 However, it is commonly accepted that neighbourhood plans can identify additional growth above and beyond that set out in Local Plans.
-The Council is supportive of neighbourhood plans and encourage communities to identify additional opportunities for housing growth through their neighbourhood plans.
+The Council is supportive of neighbourhood plans and encourages communities to identify additional opportunities for housing growth through their neighbourhood plans. - 7.10 The Key Diagram (Map 2) indicates the general distribution of future growth across Fenland's towns and villages.